Dfellner92/100FEinterviewQuestions/JAVASCRIPT.md

 NaN means one of two things: you tried to parse something that wasn't a number, or an operation occured that the programming language couldn't handle ( 0/0).
 If you were to check the typeof NaN, it would return number so you'd have to use the ```isNaN``` method.

+### Undeclared vs undefined

+An undeclared variable is a variable that doesn't exist but is attempted access to.
+An undefined variable is a declared variable that has on value, or is the property of an object but the property doesn't exist in that object.

+### DOM selectors

+In vanilla javascript, there are a number of DOM selectors, such as ```getElementById()```, which will select a specific id, ```getElementByTagName()```, which will return an iterable.
+Finding elements by class name, as well as elements found by CSS selector, will also return an iterable.
+It should be known that the ```querySelector()``` can return any element, but it is much slower than more specific selectors

 ###